 You can read the course descriptions for Upper School theater below, where the asterisk denotes our most rigorous classes.

 Theater I provides students with opportunities to increase self-awareness, develop critical thinking skills, and explore their talents on page and stage.
 The course begins with an overview of basic and improvisational skills.
 Students put these skills into practice by reading, discussing, and performing original monologues, scenes, and works of classical and contemporary drama.
 In addition, students learn to incorporate their skills in literary analysis by translating their critical understanding into choices they make as an actor.
 Participation as audience members at Upper School productions provides excellent opportunities to connect class work to live theatrical plays performed by their peers.
-Students also learn the basics of design and technical theater to enhance their understanding of the collaboration that is necessary to bring theatrical works to life.
+Students also learn the basics of design and technical theater to enhance their understanding of the collaboration that is necessary to bring theatrical works to life, and practice dialects to understand how culture manifests itself through speech.
 The course culminates in the writing and performance of an original short play that incorporates students’ knowledge of acting, design, and directing.

 Using scripts from 20th and 21st century plays, students in Theater II read, discuss, and act in works by modern playwrights who are bright examples of the power of drama.
 Scene study focuses on students taking greater risks in their acting work and performance exercises will also include roles that will stretch the student actor.
 Individual expression and creativity is also encouraged through dramaturgical projects within the context of each play being studied.
 Participation in or attendance at all Upper School productions, as well as off-campus travel to view professional productions, enables students to become discriminating consumers of live theater.
 The art of directing is an integral unit in Theater II.
 Each student will direct a scene from one of the plays read in class where concentrated study of the world of the play, character motivation, implementation of blocking, production history, and most importantly, communicating the action of the scene to their peers.
 Finally, students work on a final project of their choosing, which may include playwriting, scene study intensives, three-minute monologues, or directing work.